infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 `Category` and `Post` are mapped to database tables.
 The fields are mapped to columns of the tables.
 Note that there is a many-to-many relation between `Category` and `Post` via the `PostCategoriesCategory` relation table and the `@id` directive indicates that this field is used as the _primary key_.

-If you change your datamodel, you can regenerate your Prisma client and all typings will be updated.
+If you change your datamodel, you can regenerate Photon.js and all typings will be updated.

 ## 6. Querying the database

-With TypeORM there are several ways to interact with your data model and query the database.
+With TypeORM there are several ways to query the database.
 In this example, [`Repository`](https://typeorm.io/#/working-with-repository) is used as a collection of all operations for a concrete entity (in this case, `Post`).

 In the sample project, you first access a `Post` repository via the `getRepository` method so that you can perform operations against it.
-Then, in your Express application route for the `/posts` endpoint, use the Post Repository's `find()` method to fetch all the posts from the database and send the result back.
+Then, in your Express application route for the `/posts` endpoint, use the `Post` repository's `find()` method to fetch all the posts from the database and send the result back.

 [index.ts](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/src/index.ts)
 ```ts